Line 6 Finch West: Operations

 The line will be operated by the Toronto Transit Commission and maintained by Mosaic Transit Group as part of the public–private partnership contract with Metrolinx.
-A fleet of 17 Alstom Citadis Spirit vehicles will be used on the line.
-Thanks to dedicated tracks separated from traffic and transit signal priority at intersections, when open, the line will provide service 20 percent faster than buses in mixed traffic, as well as increased reliability due to its segregation from traffic.
+A fleet of 18 Alstom Citadis Spirit vehicles will be used on the line.
+Dedicated tracks separated from traffic and transit signal priority at intersections will allow the line to provide service 20 percent faster than buses in mixed traffic, as well as increase reliability due to its segregation from traffic.
 The line will also remove 35 morning and 29 afternoon peak period buses from existing traffic lanes.

 According to Metrolinx, Line 6 will have a frequency of every five to seven minutes during peak hours and seven to ten minutes at off-peak times.
 The estimated travel time between terminals will be 38 minutes.
 Bicycles will be allowed on board, stored in the bicycle racks inside the vehicles, during the off-peak hours.
 The line will support Presto fare media.

 The maximum operating speed for vehicles on the mainline will be 60 kph.
 The line has nine traction power substations stored in pre-built structures along the line.

-The line will carry about 42,600 passengers per weekday.
+The line is expected to carry about 42,600 passengers per weekday.
 By 2031, projected ridership is around 2,800 passengers per hour in the peak direction.
-Annual operating and maintenance costs are estimated to be $51.5 million in 2022, before deducting fare revenue and costs saved by eliminating parallel bus service.
+Annual operating and maintenance costs were estimated to be $51.5 million in 2022 before deducting fare revenue and costs saved by eliminating parallel bus service.

-Intermediate turnback points

-The line will have six intermediate turnback points in addition to the turnbacks at the two terminal stations.
-All but one turnback point have a pair of crossovers, one facing-point and the other trailing-point.
-The crossovers at or near the Westmore and Sentinel stops are just one stop away from the western and eastern terminals respectively.
-The turnback points from west to east are: